NMUEPI/mCA_NJLCC/README.md

     + Step3: Chromosomal alterations pipeline

++ `mCAs_NJLCC` included the code used for association analysis Nanjing Lung Cancer Cohort (NJLCC) study.

 The mCA call sets from the UK Biobank can be obtained from dataset Return 3094 from UKB application 19808 at https://biobank.ndph.ox.ac.uk/ukb/dset.cgi?id=3094.